oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 (The above is example output, your files will be based on the IP you provided)

   3. Now let's put this in a Kubernetes TLS secret.
-As usual please replace `<External IP>` with the ingress load balancer IP address.
 In the OCI Cloud shell

-  - `kubectl create secret tls tls-linkerd --key tls-linkerd-<External IP>.key --cert tls-linkerd-,external IP>.crt -n linkerd-viz`
+  - `kubectl create secret tls tls-linkerd --key tls-linkerd-$EXTERNAL_IP.key --cert tls-linkerd-$EXTERNAL_IP.crt -n linkerd-viz`

   4. Edit the `linkerd-ingress.yaml` file in the `spec:` section replace the `External IP` with the IP address of the Load balancer we've been using, you need to do this in two locations.
 Then save the file.
 An example of the edited version is below, **but the example IP addresses used below are fake and will not work, you must use your own**